Argentine austerity protests mount over Macri's IMF-backed measures

-BUENOS AIRES (Reuters) - Labor unions and social groups blocked streets in downtown Buenos Aires on Wednesday, with more marches planned over the days ahead over austerity measures proposed by the government and backed by the International Monetary Fund.
+BUENOS AIRES (Reuters) - Labor unions and social groups blocked streets in downtown Buenos Aires on Wednesday to protest austerity measures proposed by the government and backed by the International Monetary Fund to reduce Argentina’s debt.

 Protesters are angry about the belt-tightening policies, which are cutting services to low-income Argentines already walloped by inflation of 31 percent and climbing.

-But Argentine leader Mauricio Macri says he needs to carry out such measures to regain investors’ confidence by reducing the country’s fiscal deficit.
+But Argentine leader Mauricio Macri said he needs to carry out such measures to regain investors’ confidence by reducing the country’s spending.

-The outlook for Latin America’s third biggest economy is grim, according to orthodox and left-leaning economists alike.
+The outlook for Latin America’s third-biggest economy is grim, according to orthodox and left-leaning economists alike.
 Planned cuts to public utility subsidies, forcing Argentines to pay more for transportation and electricity, are expected to keep upward pressure on consumer prices for the rest of 2018.

-“The day to day uncertainty is getting worse,” said protester Gabriela Gil, a 49-year-old mother of five.
+“The day-to-day uncertainty is getting worse,” said protester Gabriela Gil, a 49-year-old mother of five.

 The year will close with inflation at more than 40 percent, according to economists’ forecasts.
 Hardest hit are low-income families that spend a high proportion of their income on food.